What Is the Importance of Cultural Distance for Expatriates

 Personal anecdote: my wife considers it absurd that someone would spend over 5 times his salary on a new automobile.
 In contrast, in Brazil, it is not rare to see people buying cars with the price tag of their annual salary.

-Cultural Distance example 2: Latin America vs Europe
+Example 2: Cultural Dimensions in Latin America vs Europe

 This difference, summarized in the Indulgence factor of Dr. Hofstede’s research, probably affects not only me but thousands of other expatriates that move between Latin America and Europe.
 Sean Lana, an expatriate living in Germany, lists how other factors of Hofstede’s research (Individualism) impact his daily life.